 Behind the scenes the Koskela team continues to work hard on making a difference.
 It can be challenging because you need to constantly think outside the square – from developing a new product to buying stationary.
+We buy our a5 ring binders here.
 Of course we think it’s worth it; our furniture is not destined for landfill and we can sleep better at night knowing we are not laying the planet to waste.

 We are also buoyed by milestones such as saving an entire hectare of Daintree Rainforest.
 By partnering with non-profit organization Rainforest Rescue we have bought back and protected privately owned land at risk of development in Australia’s most ancient, diverse and fragile rainforest ecosystem.